trustmaster/photopasta/README.md

 - In Google chrome: open the extensions page using the URL , find the PhotoPasta extension, and enable "Allow in incognito" option.
 - In Firefox: open the extensions page (about:addons), find the PhotoPasta extension, and enable "Run in Private Windows" option.

+One more step is required on Firefox to allow the extension to access Google Photos content.
+If you see the green dot on the extension icon, right click on it and choose "Always allow on photos.google.com".

 ### Browser extension settings

 If you click on the PhotoPasta extension icon (📷), it will open a Settings and Help dialog.
 The PhotoPasta extension has the following settings: